Indigo5684/Notes/docs/physics/thermal/1-energy.md

 $$U_\text{thermal} = N \vdot f \vdot \frac{1}{2}{k}{T} $$

 In monoatomic molecules, each molecule has $3$ degrees of freedom, corresponding to the translational position.
-In diatomics, there are $2$ additional rotational degrees of freedom.
+In diatomic gasses, there are $2$ additional rotational degrees of freedom.

 Additionally, there exist modes of vibration, which each contribute two degrees of freedom (positional energy and vibrational kinetic energy).
 At room temperature, these are negligible in gasses.
 In solids, each atom may vibrate in three directions (as there are 3 translational axis), but atoms may not rotate, leading to $6$ total degrees of freedom.